During the first year of its mandate, the high-level expert group on artificial intelligence (AI HLEG) worked on two main deliverables:

 Deliverable 2: Policy and Investment Recommendations for Trustworthy AI

-Building on its first deliverable, the group has put forward 33 recommendations that can guide trustworthy AI towards sustainability, growth, competitiveness, and inclusion.
+Building on its first deliverable, the group put forward 33 recommendations to guide trustworthy AI towards sustainability, growth, competitiveness, and inclusion.
 At the same time, the recommendations will empower, benefit and protect European citizens.

 The results of the work of the AI HLEG were presented at the first European AI Assembly in June 2019.
 Following the Assembly, the European Commission extended the group’s mandate for one more year.
 This extended mandate allowed the group to increase its work and pilot the Ethics Guidelines for Trustworthy AI .
 The mandate of the AI HLEG ended in July 2020 with the presentation of two more deliverables: